j0rgedev/j0rgedev/README.md

-# Hi there!
+#Hello there!

-I'm a proactive programmer and gamer.
-I love creating new stuff in order to help others 🧠
+I'm a proactive programmer and gamer, passionate about creating new and innovative solutions to help others.

-- 🖥️ I'm currently developing an API with Spring and MongoDB
+🖥️ Currently, I'm working on developing an API using Spring and MongoDB.
-- 🧠 I made my first web with HTML, CSS and JS
+🧠 I also have experience developing web applications using HTML, CSS, and JS.
-- 📖 I'm looking for my first internship
+📖 I am actively seeking my first internship opportunity to further enhance my skills and gain valuable real-world experience.

+Feel free to check out my portfolio and reach out to me if you're interested in collaborating on any exciting projects!